-Welcome to Buckingham's Retinue, one of the more authentic re-enactment groups for the period 1450-1500.
-Our society is a non profit orgainsation that exists to reconstruct and re-enact late medieval life, recreating the period known as 'The Wars of the Roses'.
+Welcome to Buckingham's Retinue, one of the more authentic medieval re-enactment groups for the period 1450-1500.
+Our society is a non profit orgainsation that exists to reconstruct and re-enact late medieval and early tudor life, recreating the period known as 'The Wars of the Roses'.

 Please feel free to contact us.